uriel1998/barometers/README.md

         row.STATUS = "Major"
 * output "load" numbers
 * Package in open source font, make the default font that.
-* Note in time when duplicate added for padding
+* Note in time when duplicate added for padding - in progress
+* make verification the default to cut down on variables?
+* ? remove short variables?
+Just too many options, really.
+Or make more numeric
 * Rewrite `just_pressure` to be part of the python program and be simpler to set up.
 * Check intervals for (roughly) equivalent time passage when displaying - done, write into README
 * Check intervals for (roughly) equivalent time passage ON CALCULATIONS (there is no checking now)